macroviewer/NexusTrader/README.md

    including funding rate arbitrage and cross-exchange arbitrage, supporting real-time tracking and trading of thousands of trading pairs to help users easily capture arbitrage opportunities.
 - 🚧 **Full-Featured Quantitative Trading Framework：** Users don't need to build frameworks or handle complex exchange interface details themselves.
-TradeBot has integrated professional position management, order management, fund management, and statistical analysis modules, allowing users to focus on writing strategy logic and quickly implement quantitative trading.
+NexusTrader has integrated professional position management, order management, fund management, and statistical analysis modules, allowing users to focus on writing strategy logic and quickly implement quantitative trading.
 - 🚀 **Multi-Market Support and High Scalability：** Supports large-scale multi-market tracking and high-frequency strategy execution, covering a wide range of trading instruments, making it an ideal choice for professional trading needs.

-### Why TradeBot Is More Efficient?
+### Why NexusTrader Is More Efficient?

-  - **Enhanced Event Loop Performance**: TradeBot leverages [uvloop](https://github.com/MagicStack/uvloop), a high-performance event loop, delivering speeds up to 2-4 times faster than Python's default asyncio loop.
+  - **Enhanced Event Loop Performance**: NexusTrader leverages [uvloop](https://github.com/MagicStack/uvloop), a high-performance event loop, delivering speeds up to 2-4 times faster than Python's default asyncio loop.

   - **High-Performance WebSocket Framework**: Built with [picows](https://github.com/tarasko/picows), a Cython-based WebSocket library that matches the speed of C++'s Boost.Beast, significantly outperforming Python alternatives like websockets and aiohttp.

-  - **Optimized Data Serialization**: Utilizing `msgspec` for serialization and deserialization, TradeBot achieves unmatched efficiency, surpassing tools like `orjson`, `ujson`, and `json`.
+  - **Optimized Data Serialization**: Utilizing `msgspec` for serialization and deserialization, NexusTrader achieves unmatched efficiency, surpassing tools like `orjson`, `ujson`, and `json`.
 All data classes are implemented with `msgspec.Struct` for maximum performance.

   - **Scalable Order Management**: Orders are handled efficiently using `asyncio.Queue`, ensuring seamless processing even at high volumes.